Nemea: Oikoi

 South of the Temple of Zeus, there are nine poorly preserved buildings, now commonly called oikoi.
-The Greek word “oikos”, usually meaning “house”, is used since the purpose of these buildings is unclear.
+The Greek word oikos, usually meaning “house”, is used since the purpose of these buildings is unclear.
 These buildings face north along an east–west line and resemble the position of the treasuries at Olympia, and possibly served a similar purpose as both a treasury and meeting hall, as at Delos.

 The fourth, fifth, and sixth oikos have been dated to the first half of the 5th century BC, following the Persian Wars, which suggest a general date for the others.
 The first oikoi were discovered during the 1920s but were not completely excavated until the 1970s.
 Farming activity and robbing of the building materials in the post-classical period has caused extensive damage to the site, so that only the limestone foundations of the oikoi remain.

-The first oikos is the largest and measures 22.40 by 13.15 meters.
+The first oikos is the largest and measures 22.40 x 13.15 m.
 It lies just east of the modern path to the Temple of Zeus.
 The eighth oikos, which is located much farther east, features a well in its back room that could have been used in association with preparing and eating meals.
 It was later remodeled as a bronze sculpting workshop.
 The ninth oikos was used as a cooking area for the conjoined dining establishment but suffered early destruction.
-The dining establishment connected to the eighth and ninth oikos measured 9.82 by 7.44 meters and had a sacrificial pit 6.20 meters west of it.
+The dining establishment connected to the eighth and ninth oikos measured 9.82 x 7.44 m and had a sacrificial pit 6.20 m west of it.
 The establishment allowed up to eleven dining couches and the ash and pig bones located in the pit suggest the use of ritual dining.
 Located just southwest of the dining establishment, there were four kilns that used to produce roof tiles most likely during the later years of the 4th century BC when the site was renovated with funding from the Macedonian kings.

+Aqueduct

+A 1km-long aqueduct fed the baths from a spring via a vaulted tunnel.
+It used special tapered u-shaped tiles covered with roof tiles and is still visible near the baths.